 Zah said an apology would be appropriate but insufficient for the offense.

-Many locals who posted on a Daily Times Facebook inquiry, including some who identified themselves as Navajo, said the tribal officials' reactions were too swift and
+Many locals who posted on a Daily Times Facebook inquiry, including some who identified themselves as Navajo, said the tribal officials' reactions were too swift and too sensitive, and advised them to "get over it.

 Others were more blunt, telling them that the truth hurts, and that it is not the first group of people to be the punch line to an off-color joke.